 Guide to Cottage Holidays in England’s National Parks

-England has 10 parks to choose from.
 Many are excellent places for walking, hiking and wildlife watching.
 Some are also home to National Trust properties which can also make for a great day out.
 Each park offers its own unique appeal.
+Which one will you choose to discover on a self-catering holiday?

 This green and beautiful area of the West Country covers a total of 368 square miles of farmlands, valleys, wetlands and woodlands.
 Stone tors are a signature of the Dartmoor landscape as are wild ponies that roam freely.
 Add to this quaint villages and towns and it’s easy to see what makes Dartmoor such a great place to take a self-catering break.